amit-singh-rathore/problem-solving-nov/LC-May-21/32-SearchSuggestionSystem/explantaion.md

 ## Explanation

-We implement the solution using sorting and Binary search.
+We implement the solution using Binary search.